zapier/visual-builder/docs/_partners/integration-review-guidelines.md

 * Provide an active demo account and login credentials, plus any other resources that might be needed to review your integration (e.g. login credentials to your product under [contact@zapier.com](mailto:contact@zapier.com) as the username/email and dummy credit card credentials used to test making purchases, if applicable to your integration).
 We test each trigger/action/search in your integration, so please provide us with access to the appropriate platforms and resources to do so.
 * Test early with real users.
 Use our [invite links to beta test](https://platform.zapier.com/docs/testing#how-to-invite-others-to-test-new-integrations) the integration.
 * Enable backend services so they’re live and accessible during review.
-* Include detailed explanations of non-obvious features in the activation request notes, including supporting documentation where appropriate.
+* Include detailed explanations of non-obvious features in the publishing request notes, including supporting documentation where appropriate.
 If we cannot understand aspects of your integration during the review, we may reject it.
 * Focus on ease of use.
 If you haven’t yet, please read [How Zapier Works](https://zapier.com/help/how-zapier-works/) and set up a few Zaps to get a sense of the user experience.

 ## 1. General